-- MedPay/Personal Injury Protection: Medical Payments and Personal Injury Protection (PIP) coverage cover the cost of medical care for people in your car in an accident, regardless of who is at fault.
+- Medical payments/personal injury protection: Medical payments and personal injury protection (PIP) coverage cover the cost of medical care for people in your car in an accident, regardless of who is at fault.

 AAA has a mobile app that provides some insurance-related features, like a digital proof of insurance in case you're in an accident or pulled over.
-In some locations, you'll be able to get an insurance quote and pay your bill through the app as well.
+In some locations, you can get an insurance quote and pay your bill through the app as well.

 There are also several noteworthy auto insurance coverages and benefits limited to particular areas.
 Keep in mind that these are sometimes included in a standard policy or added on for an additional fee:

 - Gap insurance: Should your car be totaled, gap insurance covers the difference in cost between your car's replacement cost and the amount you owe on your lease or loan.

 - Rental car reimbursement coverage: Rental reimbursement coverage pays for a rental car while your vehicle is being repaired after an accident.
 Some providers also allow you to use rideshare credit instead of a rental car.